segmentio/ksuid/README.md

 While RFC 4122 UUIDv1s do have a time component, there aren't enough bytes of randomness to provide strong protections against duplicate ID generation.

-KSUIDs use 128-bits of psuedorandom data, which provides a 64-times larger number space than the 122-bits in the well-accepted RFC 4122 UUIDv4 standard.
+KSUIDs use 128-bits of pseudorandom data, which provides a 64-times larger number space than the 122-bits in the well-accepted RFC 4122 UUIDv4 standard.
 The additional timestamp component drives down the extremely rare chance of duplication to the point of near physical infeasibility, even assuming extreme